jrandj/redhat/README.md

 		sudo rpm -ve # -v is verbose and -e is erase
         ```

-1. Asghar Ghori - Exercise 10.1: Configure Access to Pre-Built ISO Repositories
+1. Asghar Ghori - Exercise 10-1: Configure Access to Pre-Built ISO Repositories

-	* Access 2 DNF repositories that are available on the RHEL 8 image.
+	* Access the repositories that are available on the RHEL 8 image.
 Create a definition file for the repositories and confirm:
 	    ```shell
 		df -h # after mounting optical drive in VirtualBox vi /etc/yum.repos.d/centos.local